Header link June 22, 2020

 Lake Tahoe

-World-renowned for its crystal clear, azure water, Lake Tahoe straddles the Nevada-California border, stretching 22 miles long and 12 miles wide and hemmed in by Sierra Nevada peaks.
+Lake Tahoe is one of the world’s most beautiful yet vulnerable lakes.
+Renowned for its remarkable clarity, Tahoe straddles the Nevada-California border, stretching 22 miles long and 12 miles wide in a granitic bowl high in the Sierra Nevada.

 • Read more